Standing Bear

 Standing Bear (c.
-1829–1908) (Ponca official orthography: Maⁿchú-Naⁿzhíⁿ/Macunajin; other spellings: Ma-chú-nu-zhe, Ma-chú-na-zhe or Mantcunanjin pronounced /sio/) was a Ponca chief and Native American civil rights leader who successfully argued in U.S. District Court in 1879 in Omaha that Native Americans are "persons within the meaning of the law" and have the right of habeas corpus, thus becoming the first Native American judicially granted civil rights under American law.
+1829–1908; Ponca official orthography: Maⁿchú-Naⁿzhíⁿ or Macunajin; other spellings: Ma-chú-nu-zhe, Ma-chú-na-zhe or Mantcunanjin, /oma/) was a Ponca chief and Native American civil rights leader who successfully argued in U.S. District Court in 1879 in Omaha that Native Americans are "persons within the meaning of the law" and have the right of habeas corpus, thus becoming the first Native American judicially granted civil rights under American law.
 His first wife Zazette Primeau (Primo), daughter of Lone Chief (also known as Antoine Primeau), mother of Prairie Flower and Bear Shield, was also a signatory on the 1879 writ that initiated the famous court case.

 Background

 By 1789, when Juan Baptiste Munier acquired trading rights with the Ponca, they had villages along the Niobrara River near its mouth, and ranged as far east as present-day Ponca, Nebraska, at the mouth of Aowa Creek.
-A smallpox epidemic had reduced their numbers from approximately 800 to 100 at the time of the Lewis and Clark Expedition in 1807.
+A smallpox epidemic caused the population of the Poncas to fall from around 800 to approximately 200 at the time of the Lewis and Clark Expedition in 1804.

 When Standing Bear was born circa 1829, the Ponca traditionally raised maize, vegetables, and fruit trees in these sites during the summer.
 They ranged westward for the winter bison hunt.
 The hunts brought them into frequent contact with their traditional enemies, the Brulé and Oglala Lakota.
 Sometimes the Ponca allied with their enemies to raid Pawnee and Omaha villages, but they also suffered raids by them.

 In Standing Bear's childhood, Brulé raids forced the Ponca to rely more on agriculture and less on the winter bison hunt.
-In his adolescence, the tribe split into two villages: Húbthaⁿ (Fish Smell, pronounced /sio/), near the mouth of Ponca Creek; and Wáiⁿ-Xúde (Grey Blanket, pronounced /sio/), on the northwest bank of the Niobrara.
+In his adolescence, the tribe split into two villages: Húbthaⁿ ('Fish Smell', /oma/), near the mouth of Ponca Creek; and Wáiⁿ-Xúde ('Grey Blanket', pronounced /oma/), on the northwest bank of the Niobrara.
 Standing Bear learned the ways of the men, how to hunt and fish, and prepared to take his place in the tribe.

 In 1859, when Standing Bear was a young man, the Kansas-Nebraska Act of 1854 had encouraged a flood of European-American settlers, and the United States government pressured the Nebraska tribes to sell their land.
-At the same time, they were suffering raids from the North by the Brulé and Oglala.
+At the same time, they were suffering raids from the north by the Brulé and Oglala.
 Because tribal land claims overlapped, the Omaha treaty of 1854 included a cession of a 70 mi of land between Aowa Creek and the Niobrara, which was also claimed by the Ponca.